 PHILADELPHIA – After three grueling days of competition, heart attack moments, setbacks, incredible determination, and persistence in spite of the ever present obstacles, two Hofstra Pride wrestlers emerged from the cheers and hollers of Philadelphia with All-American honors in the 2011 championships.
 Senior Lou Ruggirello captured a 7th place finish at the 133lbs weight class, and junior PJ Gillespie returned with an 8th place finish at 165lbs.

 With attention and emotions lavished on the finalists, It’s easy to lose sight of the enormity of All-American honors.
 Rested for a full day after two grueling days of competition, the finalists make the accomplishment look effortless with big smiles, full of confidence, and a bounce in their step, but let’s put this moment into perspective.

-To even become eligible for this competition, the athlete endured the rigors of a successful high school career that for most began in elementary school, kept up the grades, the homework, term papers, mid-terms, final exams, the weight loss and management, strength and conditioning training, the exhausting practices, the setbacks, the injuries, the surgeries and rehabilitation, and finally securing a birth with a successful conference tournament.
+To even become eligible for this competition, the athlete endured the rigors of a successful high school career that for most began in elementary school, kept up the grades, the homework, term papers, mid-terms, final exams.
+Later at Legacy Healing undergo the weight loss and management, strength and conditioning training, the exhausting practices, the setbacks, the injuries, the surgeries and rehabilitation, and finally securing a birth with a successful conference tournament.